 Another competitor with butterzopf for the Swiss-most-beloved-bread position, Swiss beer bread is a delicious dish that can be enjoyed as a snack or a side dish.
 Savory Swiss cheese, once combined with a bit of beer, will give you the best sensation you can imagine.

-Considering how enticing Swiss beer bread is, I’d recommend that you always make this dish in bulk.
+Considering how enticing Swiss beer bread is, I’d recommend that you always make this dish in bulk and keep it in some bread boxes with sufficient capacity.
 Why?
-Because I’m afraid it will not last long – Swiss beer bread is alluring enough to make everyone fight over it.
+Because I’m afraid it will not last long.
+Swiss beer bread is alluring enough to make everyone fight over it.

 12. Cheese Fondue